Petra: Geostrategic importance

+Religious importance

+Nabataean religion

 The Nabataeans worshipped Arab gods and goddesses during the pre-Islamic era as well as a few of their deified kings.
-One, Obodas I, was deified after his death.
+One, Obodas I, was deified after his death in 85 BC.
 Dushara was the primary male god accompanied by his three female deities: Al-‘Uzzā, Allat and Manāt.
 Many statues carved in the rock depict these gods and goddesses.
 New evidence indicates that broader Edomite, and Nabataean theology had strong links to Earth-Sun relationships, often manifested in the orientation of prominent Petra structures to equinox and solstice sunrises and sunsets.

-A stele dedicated to Qos-Allah 'Qos is Allah' or 'Qos the god', by Qosmilk (melech – king) is found at Petra (Glueck 516).
-Qos is identifiable with Kaush (Qaush) the God of the older Edomites.
-The stele is horned and the seal from the Edomite Tawilan near Petra identified with Kaush displays a star and crescent (Browning 28), both consistent with a moon deity.
-It is conceivable that the latter could have resulted from trade with Harran (Bartlett 194).
-There is continuing debate about the nature of Qos (qaus – bow) who has been identified both with a hunting bow (hunting god) and a rainbow (weather god) although the crescent above the stele is also a bow.

-Nabataean inscriptions in Sinai and other places display widespread references to names including Allah, El and Allat (god and goddess), with regional references to al-Uzza, Baal and Manutu (Manat) (Negev 11).
-Allat is also found in Sinai in South Arabian language.
-Allah occurs particularly as Garm-'allahi – god decided (Greek Garamelos) and Aush-allahi – "gods covenant" (Greek Ausallos).
-We find both Shalm-lahi "Allah is peace" and Shalm-allat, "the peace of the goddess".
-We also find Amat-allahi "she-servant of god" and Halaf-llahi "the successor of Allah".